+What tiling pattern should you use?
 There are many popular tiling patterns and floor designs to choose from.
-Some tiling patterns and designs include brickwork patterns and a diagonal tile pattern.
-Let’s consider what these entail.
+Some designs include brickwork patterns.
+Let’s consider what some of the different designs entail.

 Brickwork Tiling Pattern

-This tiling pattern can be achieved simply by sliding every alternate row of tiles over to half the length of the tile above it.
+You can achieve this tiling pattern simply by sliding every alternate row of tiles over to half the length of the tile above it.
 Using rectangular tiles will add to the effect.
 This tiling pattern generally requires the same number of tiles as the basic grid pattern.
-You may use this tiling pattern when laying timber look porcelain tiles.
-However, it’s recommended that the offset should be maximum 20% of the length of a tile.
+You may use this pattern when laying timber look porcelain tiles.
+However, tile manufacturers recommend that the offset should be a maximum of 20% of the length of a tile.

-Brickwork tiling pattern and a diagonal tiling pattern are just a few of the popular designs and patterns that can be used in your home.
+These are just a few of the popular designs and patterns that you can use in your home.

 Need more ideas?
 Why not visit us at Tile Factory Outlet for further advice and learn more about the best and cheapest tile prices around.
 Or you can check out our online tile store today.